Vishal73040/BotBrowser/docker/wizzair-docker/README.md

 * Iterates test dates for compatibility analysis.
 * Saves API analysis data and screenshot per date.

-*Modify the date range or test parameters directly in `main.py` for your academic study.*
+Modify the date range or test parameters directly in `main.py` for your study.

 ---